cutlersr/iggypop/README.rst

 Codon tables
 =====

-For cds mode, a condensed local version of the `cocoputs <https://pubmed.ncbi.nlm.nih.gov/31029701>`_ database is used for codon table lookups.
-For gb mode, the species is specified in the annotation passed to dnachisel, which uses Kazusa codon tables.
+For cds mode, a condensed local version of the `cocoputs <https://pubmed.ncbi.nlm.nih.gov/31029701>`_ database is used for codon table lookups (but this can be changed using the `--codon_tbl kazusa` flag).
+Gb mode uses Kazusa codon tables.
 Based on our lab's most common use cases, **cds mode defaults to an arabidopsis codon table, and gb mode defaults to an *E.coli* codon table**.
-To change this, use the `--species flag`; TaxIDs or condensed names will work  for cds mode; except for a small number of common short names, TaxIDs are required for gb mode.

-To optimized for the monkeyflower *Erythranthe guttata*, you could:
+To change this, use the `--species flag`.
+To optimize for the monkeyflower *Erythranthe guttata*, these all work:

 .. code:: bash